 (2) An item of access information is sensitive information until a distribution access agreement is entered into in respect of the distribution access services the subject of the relevant access application, at which time it ceases to be sensitive information.

-(3) Western Power must use all reasonable endeavours to —
+(3) A corporation must use all reasonable endeavours to —

-(a) keep confidential any access information which comes into the possession or control of Western Power or of which Western Power becomes aware; and
+(a) keep confidential any access information which comes into the possession or control of the corporation or of which the corporation becomes aware; and

-(b) ensure that the only officers and employees of Western Power who have possession of access information are those permitted by subregulation (4).
+(b) ensure that the only officers and employees of the corporation who have possession of access information are those permitted by subregulation (4).

 (4) This regulation does not prevent —